 Dates: January 11-15, 2016

 This year's workshops will feature instruction in software tools for modeling, analysis, scientific computing and visualization, as well as how to use cluster, grid and cloud resources.
 Workshops will not be video taped or lived streamed.
 All workshops are free and open to the public.
-Note: Registration will open in November.
+Note: This event is free and open to the public but registration is required.
+Registration will open in mid-November.

 STUDENT COMPUTATIONAL CHALLENGE